 Did you know one way to get more iron in your diet is to cook with cast iron?
 I wasn’t aware of that until recently.

-But actually, I switched to only cooking with cast iron a year or so ago.
+I switched to only cooking with cast iron a year or so ago.
 I had plenty of cast iron pans, but I still cooked with non-stick pans pretty regularly because cast iron intimidated me.

 Then my mother-in-law came along and showed me how to season, clean, and restore cast iron.
 I learned that cooking with cast iron was a great way to stop adding toxins to my body through Teflon pans.